 - lemon verbena

 You can reap the benefits of aromatherapy through inhalation or diffusion.
-Inhalation is most effective when treating respiratory issues, whereas diffusion is best suited to mood management.
-For aches and pains, topical use of diluted essential oils is typical.
+Inhalation is most effective when treating respiratory issues, whereas diffusion is best suited for mood management.

 When diffusing oils, use these safety precautions: